NateZimmer/Optimization-Tutorials/Pages/MajorityLeastSquares.md

 #### Adaption for Majority Non-linear Least Squares

 With relatively little effort, the above code can be adapted for Majority Non-linear Least Squares.
 NLSQ is already required to implement MLS.
-Instead of directly opperating on a provided **J**, the jacobian matrix can be estimated from an arbitrary residual function.
+Instead of directly operating on a provided **J**, the Jacobian matrix can be estimated from an arbitrary residual function.
 In this case, our non-linear optimization problem can be written as a residual function and passed to the optimizer.

 ##### Residual Function format: